I have a controversial opinion to share with you today on whether or not Google Adsense is worth it and if it’s worth it.

 That is basically what happens when people elect to use Adsense vs when they don’t and this is really why I don’t think it’s worth it.

-There’s really only 1 time I would say you should use the program:
+There’s really only 2 time I would say you should use the Adsense program:

-There are some people out there who prefer to have a blog and let it run however it should run without caring much about anything else.
-Those are the type of people who would and should use this program, but I’m telling you, when you give them the numbers and potential of what they could be making, I’m sure 9 out of 10 would reconsider…
+2) There are some people out there who prefer to have a blog and let it run however it should run without caring much about anything else.
+Those are the type of people who would and should use this program.
+I have some websites right now that I simply have no time to work on and grow, but they are getting traffic.
+These sites should use Adsense if there is no better option.

 My final thoughts: